OBIO operates within a good governance framework and is accountable to its members and stakeholders

 An Executive Leader & Human Resources Strategist with demonstrated success at national and global levels within the Pharmaceutical, Biotech and Health Sciences industries.
 Identifies, initiates and creates strategic plans for organizational transformation and performance enhancement.
 Delivers results through building and maintaining strong relationships internally and externally across all stakeholder populations.
 Recognized as a focused and ethical leader who demonstrates linear and abstract thinking to meet and exceed the needs of an organization.

 Ontario Bioscience Innovation Organization (OBIO)

-Gail serves on the Dean’s Advisory Council, Faculty of Science, Ryerson University; the Biotechnology Advisory Committee at Humber College and the Canadian Life Sciences Advisory Counsel for Springboard Enterprises; and the Advisory Board for the Centre for Bioengineering and Biotechnology, University of Waterloo.
-Gail is the Industry Chair of the OBIO MPP Health Sciences Caucus and serves on the Council for Innovation Procurement in Healthcare (Conference Board of Canada).
-She has advocated for the future of the health science industry on national television and has written extensively on the topic with numerous publications in the national press (The Globe and Mail) and international industry publications (Biotechnology Focus).
+Gail serves on the Dean’s Advisory Council, Faculty of Science, at Ryerson University; the Biotechnology Advisory Committee at Humber College; the Canadian Life Sciences Advisory Counsel for Springboard Enterprises; and the Advisory Board for the Centre for Bioengineering and Biotechnology, University of Waterloo.
+Gail is the Industry Chair of the OBIO MPP Health Sciences Caucus and serves on the Conference Board of Canada’s Council for Innovation Procurement in Healthcare.
+She has advocated for the future of the health science industry on national television (Business News Network) and has also written extensively on the topic, with numerous publications in both the national press (The Globe and Mail) and international industry publications (Biotechnology Focus).

 Before starting OBIO, Gail had more than twenty years of industry experience, including senior roles in banking, pharmaceuticals, biotech and in the medical devices sector.
-Gail holds a Chartered Director (CDir) designation in governance (McMaster); an MBA from the Rotman School of Management, University of Toronto and a BSc.
-(Carleton University)
+Gail holds a Chartered Director (CDir) designation in governance (McMaster), an MBA from the Rotman School of Management (University of Toronto), and a BSc.
+(Carleton University).